3 Managing algorithmic complexity

 3.1.3 Validation vs. cross-validation

-A problem with the validation split is that we test only on a certain fraction of the data (say: 20% in a 80/20 split).
+A problem with a single validation split is that we test only on one fraction of the data (say 20% in an 80/20 split), so the estimate is noisy.

-If computationally possible, a better method to estimate error is cross-validation.
-The idea of cross-validation is to perform the train/validation split again and again until all data was used for the validation, and then average the validation error over this data.
+If it is computationally feasible, a better way to estimate the error is cross-validation: we repeat the train/validation split again and again until every observation has been used for validation exactly once, and then average the validation error.

-Here an example of a k-fold cross-validation, which is akin to 5x an 80/20 split.
+Here is an example of a k-fold cross-validation, which is akin to repeating an 80/20 split five times.

 k = 5 # folds